fariba-Dk/django-urls-views-templates/README.md

 ```
 If you run into an error installing psycopg2, install using this command `env LDFLAGS="-I/usr/local/opt/openssl/include -L/usr/local/opt/openssl/lib" pip3 install psycopg2`

+Django doesn't utilize a
+`Gemfile` or a `package.json`.
+Instead, we just use a text file that lists all
+of our dependencies.
+The `pip freeze` command saves the dependencies in our `virtualenv` to
-Create a requirements.txt file with all required modules.
+that file.
+Let's create a requirements.txt file with all of our required modules.
 ```bash
 $ pip3 freeze > requirements.txt
 ```